It was gnats.

 "I should have made that brace look like a penis," Eric said, remarking about the distracting black arm that held his newly created Big Foot likeness onto the hillside where tonight's "Outstanding in the Field" dinner would be held.
-We all rushed around after picking to clean up the farm as much as we still could before the 160 dinner guests arrived.
-We had to get that Hino truck loaded by 3.
-Hadn't that been what Tim said?

 Who's gonna eat?
 Who's gonna get to go to "Oustanding in the Field?"
 Who benefits from the event anyways?
 Why would any farmer even participate?
 Who is Jim Denevan?
 How come the people who raised all the food aren't sitting down at the table?
 It seems crazy doesn't it: $180 for a plate of food and some wine?
 You mean it's not FOR your farm?